exAClior/Clarabel.jl/README.md

   <a href="https://oxfordcontrol.github.io/ClarabelDocs/stable">Documentation</a>
 </p>

-__clarabel-gpu.jl__ is the GPU implementation of the Clarabel solver, which can solve conic problems of the following form:
+__CuClarabel.jl__ is the GPU implementation of the Clarabel solver, which can solve conic problems of the following form:

 $$
 \begin{array}{r}